Attention-Aligned Reasoning for Large Language Models

-In summary, rather than learning implicit reasoning patterns through training, our approach leverages the inherent structure in the reasoning chain for attention alignment to improve the reasoning capabilities, yielding stable improvement across varying difficulty levels without additional training cost.
+In summary, instead of learning implicit reasoning patterns through expensive training, {\selfanchor} leverages the explicit reasoning structure for attention alignment to improve the reasoning capabilities.
 These findings suggest that {\selfanchor} can serve as an effective alternative to computationally expensive RL-enhanced reasoning.